ReflectsLight/al-quran.reflectslight.io/README.md

 a static website for reading (and listening to) The Noble Quran.
-After the website is built, the build directory consists of HTML, CSS, JavaScript and other static assets that can be hosted by a regular web server (eg nginx, apache, etc).
+After the website is built, the build directory consists of HTML, CSS, JavaScript and other static assets that can be hosted by a standard web server (eg nginx, apache, ...).

 ## Stack